 - Turn off heat & leave for 10 minutes untouched

-- Place some cheesecloth over a bowl and gently ladle in the chunky curds from saucepan
+- Place some cheesecloth over a bowl and gently ladle in the chunky curds from a saucepan

 - Slowly stir salt into chunks resting on cheesecloth